gustavodido/gustavodido.github.io/index.md

 - Team members with unsuitable attitude
 - Personal improvement plans

-In all examples above, you will be presented with the facts and I truly expect maturity and professionalism in this kind of conversations.
+In all examples above, you will be presented with the facts and I truly expect maturity, professionalism and openness in this kind of conversations.
+We all make mistakes...

 ### What gives me energy?